Bob Mortimer

-Robert Renwick Mortimer (born 23 May 1959) is an English comedian and actor.
-He is known for his work with Vic Reeves as part of their Vic and Bob double act, and more recently the Mortimer & Whitehouse: Gone Fishing series with Paul Whitehouse.
-He has also appeared on panel shows such as Would I Lie to You? and Taskmaster.
+Robert Renwick Mortimer (born 23 May 1959) is an English comedian, television presenter, writer and actor.
+He is one half of the comedy double act Reeves and Mortimer with Vic Reeves, and appears in the Mortimer & Whitehouse: Gone Fishing series with Paul Whitehouse.
+He has appeared on TV panel shows such as Would I Lie to You? and Taskmaster.

 Early life

-Robert Renwick Mortimer was born in Middlesbrough on 23 May 1959, and grew up with three brothers in the town's Linthorpe area.
-His father, a biscuit salesman, died in a car crash when Mortimer was seven.
-At around the same time, Mortimer accidentally burnt down his family's home with a stray firework.
+Mortimer was born in Middlesbrough on 23 May 1959, and grew up with three brothers in the town's Linthorpe area.
+His father died in a car crash when Mortimer was seven.
+At around the same time, Mortimer accidentally burnt down his family's home with a firework.
 He attended King's Manor School in Middlesbrough, where his schoolmates included future sports presenter Ali Brownlee.
-A keen football fan, he had trials for local team Middlesbrough FC, but abandoned his footballing dreams due to early-onset arthritis.
+A keen football fan, he had trials for local club Middlesbrough F.C., but abandoned his footballing dreams due to early-onset arthritis.

 Mortimer left school with three A-Levels and went on to study law at the University of Sussex and University of Leicester.
-There, he became involved in political causes and the punk movement, starting a band called Dog Dirt.
-After leaving university with an LLM in Welfare Law, he moved to London and became a solicitor for Southwark Council.
-He then moved to a private practice in Peckham, where his work with Public Health Act cases regarding cockroach infestations of council properties led to a local paper dubbing him "The Cockroach King".
-During this time, he was mugged by one of his clients, who stopped and apologised after recognising him; he continued to represent the client.
+There, he became a punk, and started a band called Dog Dirt.
+After leaving university with an LL.M. in Welfare Law, he moved to London and became a solicitor for Southwark Council.
+He then moved to a private practice in Peckham, where his work with Public Health Act cases regarding cockroach infestations of council properties led to a local paper, the South London Press, dubbing him "The Cockroach King".
+According to his autobiography, he was mugged during this time by one of his clients, who stopped and apologised after recognising him; he continued to represent the client.